 - a.
-Always use shielded wire when making connections between the outdoor unit (OC) and the indoor unit (IC), as well for all OC-OC, OC-OS and IC-IC wiring intervals. - b.
-Use feed wiring to connect terminals M1 and M2 and the earth terminal A on the transmission line terminal block (TB3) of each outdoor unit (OC) to terminals M1, M2 and terminal S on the transmission line block of the indoor unit (IC).
-For OC and OS, connect TB3 to TB3. - c.
+Always use shielded wire when making connections between the outdoor unit (OC) and the indoor unit (IC), as well for all OC-OC and IC-IC wiring intervals. - b.
+Use feed wiring to connect terminals M1 and M2 and the earth terminal A on the transmission line terminal block (TB3) of each outdoor unit (OC) to terminals M1, M2 and terminal S on the transmission line block of the indoor unit (IC). - c.
 Connect terminals 1 (M1) and 2 (M2) on the transmission line terminal block of the indoor unit (IC) that has the most recent address within the same group to the terminal block on the remote controller (RC). - d.
-Connect together terminals M1, M2 and terminal S on the terminal block for central control (TB7) for the outdoor unit in a different refrigerant system (OC).
-For OC and OS in the same refrigerant system, connect TB7 to TB7. - e.
+Connect together terminals M1, M2 and terminal S on the terminal block for central control (TB7) for the outdoor unit in a different refrigerant system (OC). - e.
 When the power supply unit is not installed on the central control transmission line, change the jumper connector on the control board from CN41 to CN40 on only one outdoor unit in the system. - f.
-Connect the terminal S on the terminal block for central control (TB7) for the outdoor unit (OC) for the unit into which the jumper connector was inserted into CN40 in the step above to the earth terminal $\frac{1}{100}$ in the electrical component box. - a.
-Set the address setting switch as follows. - \ To set the outdoor unit address to 100, the outdoor address setting switch must be set to 50.
+Connect the terminal S on the terminal block for central control (TB7) for the outdoor unit (OC) for the unit into which the jumper connector was inserted into CN40 in the step above to the earth terminal \rightarrow in the electrical component box.

+g.
+Set the address setting switch as follows.

+To set the outdoor unit address to 100, the outdoor address setting switch must be set to 50.